The State Bar of California

 What is the attorney discipline system and how does it work?

-If there is reason to proceed with a complaint, it is sent to the Office of Investigation where formal allegations of misconduct are pursued.
+If there is reason to proceed, formal allegations of misconduct are pursued.
 At the end of an investigation – usually within six months – if it is concluded that the charges involve probable misconduct, the Office of Trials files formal charges and assumes responsibility for prosecuting them in State Bar Court.

 The State Bar of California is the only state bar in the nation with independent professional judges dedicated to ruling on attorney discipline cases.
 The independent State Bar Court hears the charges and has the power to recommend that the California Supreme Court suspend or disbar those attorneys found to have committed acts of professional misconduct or convicted of serious crimes.
 For lesser offenses, it may issue public or private reprovals.